 Established in 2008 by the Center for Information and Communication Sciences (CICS) at Ball State University in Muncie, Indiana, The WWiT initiative is also supported by the College of Communication, Information, and Media.
 In addition to the generous support from CICS and CCIM, WWiT has gained other generous sponsors who align with our core values.
 It is our goal that together with our sponsors, WWiT can encourage current technology professionals and impact the professionals of the future.

 Kirsten Duesterdick Smith is the Associate Director, Technology Officer and Labs Manager at the Center for Information and Communication Sciences (CICS) at Ball State University.
 CICS is a graduate program at the intersection of technology and business.
-Kirsten is on the board of the International Digital Media and Arts Association (iDMAa) and Chair of the Advisory Board.
+Kirsten is on the board of the Leadership Board of Indiana National Girls Leadership project, a STEM out of school experience for girls.